UK judge blocks Julian Assange extradition | DW | 04.01.2021

 If convicted in the US, Assange would be jailed for up to 175 years.

-The judge rejected claims by the defense that Assange was protected by free-speech guarantees, saying his "conduct, if proved, would therefore amount to offenses in this jurisdiction that would not be protected by his right to freedom of speech."
+The judge rejected claims by the defense that Assange was protected by free-speech guarantees.
+His "conduct, if proved, would therefore amount to offenses in this jurisdiction that would not be protected by his right to freedom of speech," Baraitser said.

-But she said Assange suffered from clinical depression that would be exacerbated by the isolation he would likely face in US prison.
+But she said Assange suffered from clinical depression that would be exacerbated by the "severely restrictive detention conditions designed to remove physical contact" in US prison.

 Assange had the "intellect and determination'' to circumvent any suicide prevention measures the authorities could take, the judge said.